hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 ~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of Terraform Enterprise; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.

-When using the _Production - External Services_ deployment model (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
+When using the *External Services* operational mode (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
 Terraform Enterprise server such as installation type, database connection settings, and hostname; however, this data rarely changes.
 If the application configuration has not changed since installation, both TFE1 and TFE2 will